 Magic mushrooms have a much more ancient history of use.
 Central Saharan rock art dated back to 7-9,000 years ago indicates that psychoactive fungi have served these early hunter gatherer societies’ ritualistic needs.
 Mushroom symbols were also found in artifacts and artwork of various pre-Columbian Mesoamerican civilizations including Olmec, Zapotec, Mazatec, Maya, and Aztec societies.
 These ancient peoples also used psychedelic mushrooms in ritualistic and divinatory purposes, for establishing connection to their divinities.

-Learn more about the history of magic mushrooms in our Beginner’s Guide to magic mushrooms.
+Learn more about the history of magic mushrooms in our Seeker’s Guide to Magic Mushrooms.

 The dissolution of these civilizations meant that ritualistic use of magic mushrooms largely dwindled over the course of the following centuries.
 It was resumed on a much smaller scale by their descendants, and some sacramental use still happens to this day.
 An example are Mazatec healers in the northern part of Oaxaca, Mexico.
 Magic mushrooms are employed by these indigenous shamans even though their recreational use is officially illegal in the country.